 At Vega & Associates in Houston, we help families unite every day.
 Our firm has over 45 years of experience in immigration law.
-Attorney Adan Vega is Texas board-certified in immigration.
+A Houston green card attorney Adan Vega is Texas board-certified in immigration.
 He knows the spouse Green Card processing time well.
 So, we can guide you through each step.
 We make the marriage Green Card wait time feel shorter and less scary.
+We also proudly serve Spanish-speaking families as trusted abogados de inmigración en Houston, Texas.

 Table of Contents